jbostok1/SPL-group-project/README.md

 # 1. Basic Concept of Linear Regression

 Linear regression finds a straight-line relationship between two variables.
-In this program:

-Temperature (X) → input
+Temperature = X → input

-Humidity (Y) → predicted value
+Humidity = Y → predicted value

-The program fits a line: Y = a + bX
+The program finds a line: Y = a + bX

 # 2. Building the Model
-Linear Regression Program (LinearRegression.hs)

 This code: